UWPCE-PythonCert/PythonCertDevel/source/modules/EnvironmentOverview.rst

 Python is a language with multiple implementations, and many different ways to edit and run code.

-One's development environment is a personal thing -- what is most productive for you depends on what platform you use, how you like to work, what the people you work with are using, etc. -- it is a very personal choice.
+One's development environment is a personal thing.
+What is most productive for you depends on what platform you use, how you like to work, what the people you work with are using, etc. It is a very personal choice.

 Each of you starting this program comes with a different background and experience.
 So we do not require that you use a particular development environment.
-Indeed, each of the instructors in the program use their own tools and approach.
+Indeed, each of the instructors in the program uses their own tools and approach.

 However, there are some core requirements, and we provide advice for what to do if you are just getting started.